-Students desiring transcripts of study should go to the Office of the Registrar, Adrian College, Stanton Administration Building, 110 South Madison, Adrian, Michigan 49221.
+Students desiring transcripts of study should submit a request to the Office of the Registrar, Adrian College, Stanton Administration Building, 110 South Madison, Adrian, Michigan 49221.
 The College sets the fee for each transcript.
-For those needing transcripts via email, please include the following information in the request:
+For those needing transcripts via email, the request should include the following information:

 - 1. Full name (including maiden name)

 - Address

 - 3. Dates of attendance

 - 4. Date of graduation/program completion

-- 5. Name and address to which transcript should be mailed - 6.
-Signature
+- 5. Name and address to which transcript should be mailed

+- 6. Signature